Architecture of the United Kingdom: Background

 The 18th century has been described as "a great period in British Architecture".
-The Acts of Union 1707 put into effect the terms agreed in the Treaty of Union the previous year, resulting in a political union between the Kingdom of England and Kingdom of Scotland to create the new Kingdom of Great Britain.William E. Burns, A Brief History of Great Britain, p. xxi This union meant that Scottish politicians tended to spend most of their time in London to attend the Parliament of the United Kingdom; the tendency was that these individuals became very wealthy.
+The Acts of Union 1707 put into effect the terms agreed in the Treaty of Union the previous year, resulting in a political union between the Kingdom of England and Kingdom of Scotland to create the new Kingdom of Great Britain.
+This union meant that Scottish politicians tended to spend most of their time in London to attend the Parliament of the United Kingdom; the tendency was that these individuals became very wealthy.
 For example, Sir William Dundas, a Member of Parliament from the Highlands and Islands who served as one of Britain's Lords Commissioners of the Admiralty, was involved in the financial and political structure of the Kingdom of Great Britain; his increased wealth allowed him to build his own mansion in Scotland.
 Under the newly formed Kingdom of Great Britain, output from the Royal Society and other English initiatives combined with the Scottish Enlightenment to create innovations in the arts, sciences and engineering.
 This paved the way for the establishment of the British Empire, which became the largest in history.
 Domestically it drove the Industrial Revolution, a period of profound change in the socioeconomic and cultural conditions of Britain, with architecture adapted to industrial use.

 Georgian architecture in Britain was the term used for all styles of architecture created during its reign by the House of Hanover.
 These included Palladian, neo-Gothic and Chinoiserie.
 Initially, Georgian architecture was a modifications of the Renaissance architecture of continental Europe.
 It was a variation on the Palladian style, which was known for balanced façades, muted ornament, and minimal detailing.
 Simplicity, symmetry, and solidity were the elements strived for in British Georgian architecture.
 The Palace of Westminster, a UNESCO World Heritage Site, houses the Parliament of the United Kingdom.
 A collaboration in the Perpendicular Gothic style between Augustus Welby Pugin and Sir Charles Barry, it is described by Linda Colley as "the building that most enshrines Britain's national and imperial pre-tensions".